-ACESSIBILITY STANDARDS - 30% of Dwellings Cat 2 £3sqm
+ACESSIBILITY STANDARDS - All Dwellings Cat 2 £12sqm Houses £18sqm Apartments

-The appraisals test the impact of requiring 30% of homes to be built to Category 2 standard for accessibility.
-This is estimated to add £11 sqm over National Housing Standards equivalent build cost allowance.
-Assuming 30% of dwellings will meet these standards an overall additional cost allowance of £3sqm has been made.
+The appraisals test the impact of requiring all homes to be built to Category 2 standard for accessibility.
+This is estimated to add £11 sqm over National Housing Standards equivalent build cost allowance for houses and £16sqm for apartments.